Come Krampus (Y8+)

-‘Cause Krampus is coming for Christmas this year!
+Cause Krampus is coming for Christmas this year!

-A while back, one of my collaborators challenged me to write a good holiday song.
+A while back, Jeff (producer, bassist, friend) ordered me to write a holiday song.

 “It’ll get airplay every year,” he said.
 “Money in the bank,” he said.

 “I’ll try,” I said.

 Problem is, all the obvious holiday topics have been done and done.
-I run an educational nonprofit so I kicked around some STEM-themed holiday song ideas, including:
+Being me, I kicked around some STEM-themed holiday song ideas including:

 -Axial tilt is the reason for the season (too much geophysics)

--We used to have a white Christmas, back before climate change
+-We used to have a white Christmas/Back before climate change (no good rhymes here)

 -Santa and his reindeer/Burned up in the atmosphere (song about friction and speed; this one may yet work out)